TheGreyhounds/PART1_Recursion/README.md

     }
 ```
 The function factorial takes an integer argument **n**, which the program first checks to see if
-is equal to 1, in which case **n** is simply returned, or if **n** is less than 1, in
+is equal to 1, in which case **n** is simply returned, or, if **n** is less than 1, an exception is
-which case an exception is thrown for the invoking method to handle (logically, the only way for
+thrown for the invoking method to handle (logically, the only way for this last case to occur is for
-this last case to occur is for the programmer to invoke factorial() with an n less than 1, however).
+the programmer to invoke factorial() with an n less than 1, however).
+If neither of these conditions
-If neither of these conditions are found to be true, then the factorial function returns **n**
-multiplied by the return of factorial(n-1).
+are found to be true, then the factorial function returns **n** multiplied by the return of factorial(n-1).

 Wait, what?
-It may seem circular at first, but this is perfectly legal and perhaps a bit elegant, too.
+While it may seem circular at first, this is perfectly legal, and perhaps a bit elegant, too.
 The function factorial() calls itself, using a value of **n** that is numerically one less than the
 value of **n** given to it.
 When we as the programmer call factorial(n), the function must call itself,
 which then must call itself, which then... until finally one call to factorial() has an n that is equal